Marvin Lewis: 2003–2005

 Lewis became the ninth coach in Cincinnati Bengals history on January 14, 2003, when he was hired to replace Dick LeBeau, who was fired after the worst season in franchise history in terms of win percentage, edging out Tom Coughlin and Mike Mularkey.
 Lewis also had interviews with the Buffalo Bills, the Carolina Panthers, Tampa Bay Buccaneers, and the Cleveland Browns.
 Lewis also declined head coaching positions in the college ranks with the University of California, Berkeley and Michigan State University to continue pursuing his goal of becoming a head coach in the NFL.

 A contending team in the mid-late 1970s through the 1980s, the Bengals had fallen on hard times in the 1990s and had had several head coaches.
 However, Lewis didn't take long to return the Bengals to respectability with a nucleus of young players such as quarterback Carson Palmer, running back Rudi Johnson, receivers Chad Johnson and T. J. Houshmandzadeh, and defensive backs Tory James and Deltha O'Neal.
-After consecutive 8–8 seasons, Lewis led the Bengals to an 11–5 record in 2005, their first winning season, first division title, and first playoff berth in 15 years.
-However, the Bengals lost in the first round to the eventual Super Bowl XL champion Pittsburgh Steelers with Steelers' Kimo von Oelhoffen being blocked into Carson palmer's leg, forcing Palmer out of the game and requiring reconstructive surgery during the off season.
+After consecutive 8–8 seasons in 2003 and 2004, Lewis led the Bengals to an 11–5 record in 2005, their first winning season, first division title, and first playoff berth since 1990.
+However, the Bengals lost in the first round to their rival and eventual Super Bowl XL champion Pittsburgh Steelers with Steelers' Kimo von Oelhoffen rolling into Carson Palmer's leg, forcing Palmer out of the game and requiring reconstructive surgery during the off season, as well as inspiring the "Carson Palmer Rule" change protecting quarterbacks looking to throw with both feet on the ground.

 2006–2010

 The Bengals dropped to 8–8 in 2006, a disappointing season in which they started out 8–5 and then lost their last three games of the season, any one of which could have gotten them into the playoffs with a win.
-Then they recorded two consecutive losing seasons, including a 4–11–1 record in 2008.
+Then they recorded two consecutive losing seasons, going 7–9 in 2007 and going 4–11–1 in 2008.
 But in 2009, Cincinnati recorded their second winning season under Lewis' tenure.
 This included wins in all six games against their AFC North opponents, marking the first time in franchise history they accomplished this feat.
 The Bengals finished the season 10–6, winning the AFC North title and earning only their second trip to the playoffs in 19 years.
 On January 9, 2010, The Bengals were defeated by the New York Jets 24–14 in the opening round of the playoffs.
 On January 16, 2010, Lewis was named the Associated Press 2009 NFL coach of the year, after the Bengals improved from a 4–11–1 record in 2008 to a 10–6 regular season record in 2009.

 The Bengals slipped to a 4–12 record in 2010, the worst record of Lewis' Bengals coaching tenure and the first time that the team finished last in the AFC North with Lewis as their head coach.